Nuggets vs. Timberwolves Injury Report Today - April 19

 Nuggets Season Insights

-- The 115.8 points per game the Nuggets put up are the same as the Timberwolves allow.
+- The 115.8 points per game the Nuggets put up are the same as the Timberwolves give up.

 - Denver knocks down 11.8 three-pointers per game (18th in the league) at a 37.9% rate (fourth-best in the NBA), compared to the 11.4 its opponents make while shooting 34.4% from deep.